thoughtspot/workflows/scripts/README.md

 ./migration-helper.sh
 ```

-The script will guide you through an interactive process with prompts for all required information.
+The script will guide you through an interactive process with prompts for all required information, including whether you want to set up authentication keys, signing keys, or both.

 ### Command Line Arguments